- Location: Shrimant Peshwe Path, Nashik District, Trimbakeshwar, Maharashtra, India 422212

 History & Importance

 As an outcome, Indra ended the famine and caused rains in the whole town.
-Even then Gautam continued to feed the sages and made benefit.
+Even then Gautam continued to feed the sages and made benefits.
 When a cow came to his field and started grazing on his crop.
 This angered Gautam and he threw Darbha( pointed grass) at her.
 This killed the thin cow who was actually Goddess Parvati’s friend, Jaya.
 This news disturbed the sages and they declined to consume at Gautam’s ashram.
 Gautam understood his folly and asked the sages for a method to earn forgiveness.

 The sages informed him to shower in the Ganges.
 Gautam started hoping to Lord Shiva by going to the peak of the Brahmagiri to offer him the Ganges.
 Happy by his devotion, the Lord agreed to part with the Ganges.
-The Ganges was not ready to part with the lord.
+The Ganges were not ready to part with the lord.
 Gautam surrounded the river with enchanted grass and managed to shower in it and was released of his sin of killing a cow.

-A Kund is located in the temple is known as Amritwarshni.
+A Kund is located in the temple known as Amritwarshni.
 There are also three other water bodies in the temple named Bilvatheertha, Viswananthirtha, and Mukundathirtha.
 There are pictures of various deities, namely, Gangadevi, Jaleswara, Rameswara, Gautameswara, Kedarnath, Rama, Krishna, Parasurama, and Lakshmi Narayana.

 The amazing thing about the jyotirlinga here is that it has three faces, embodying Lord Vishnu, Lord Brahma, and Lord Shiva.
 The Lingas are covered by a golden crown which is believed to be from the age of the Pandavas and is made from many precious stones.